ShaiviPanchal/OCT-Classification/README.md

 # OCT-Classification
-Classifying various retinal diseases using Optical Coherence Tomography Images using Transfer Learning The classes are:
+Classifying various retinal diseases using Optical Coherence Tomography Images using Transfer Learning.
+The classes are:
 - NORMAL
 - CNV